 College and university are necessary for certain roles, but not all.
 And learning can be much faster ‘on the job’ and so rather than telling someone how you do it, they will gain much more understanding watching someone perform a task and assisting.

 On the flipside, we, as employers can gain insight from our apprentices; with them they bring fresh ideas and can question the way things are done, all preventing complacency.
-In addition, this type of resource can lend a much needed helping hand to ensure we complete work in a quicker and more efficient way, with individuals coming on board and ready to learn and have an impact immediately.
+Recruiting apprentices can help to ensure that we complete work in a quicker and more efficient way, with individuals coming on board and ready to learn and have an impact immediately.

 The apprenticeship levy